Shear measurement bias I: dependencies on methods, simulation parameters and measured parameters: Results

 The shear bias seen in this figure can be explained from pixelization effects, since the bias is correlated with the pixel directions.
-Due to the direction of the pixels and its discretization, galaxies aligned with the pixels (represented in the first bins) will affect less the flux of the nearby pixels if the image is sheared towards its direction than if the shear causes a rotation of the image, and hence $m_1$ will be more negative than $m_2$.
-Exactly the opposite happens when the images are oriented to the diagonal of the pixels (shown in the last bins), where small distortions of the image towards the diagonal of the pixels will impact less the closest pixels than small rotations.
-In order to confirm this pixelization effect, we repeated the measurements on other realizations of the same images where we varied the pixel size and the noise.
-We have seen that using pixels of $2$ times smaller side reduces a $\sim 30\%$ the amplitude of the effect.
-We have also found that noise has an impact on this effect, reducing between a $25\%$ and a $50\%$ the amplitude of the effect if we reduce the variance of the Gaussian noise by a factor of $8$.
+Due to the direction of the pixels and its discretization, galaxies aligned with the pixels (represented in the first bins) will affect the flux of the nearby pixels less if the image is sheared towards its direction than if the shear causes a rotation of the image, and hence $m_1$ will be more negative than $m_2$.
+Exactly the opposite happens when the images are oriented to the diagonal of the pixels (shown in the last bins), where small distortions of the image towards the diagonal of the pixels will impact the closest pixels less than small rotations.
+We find that the amplitude of the effect decreases with the size of the galaxy images, since in this case the proportion between the galaxy and the pixel size is larger.
+In particular, with the pixel scale and noise level corresponding to the GREAT3 images, we find that for galaxies with a disc half-light radius smaller than 0.1, the amplitude of the effect is approximately $20\%$, while for galaxies larger than a half-light radius of 0.4, the amplitude is approximately $10\%$.

-If we compare the effects of all the panels, we can see that the amplitude of the effects is very similar for the top and middle panel.
-This is because these two orientations are the ones that determine the most the orientation of the global image.
-On the top panel, we see the global orientation of the galaxies with only a bulge, and in the middle panel we see the disk orientation of the galaxies with disk.
-Although the orientation angle of the bulge of these galaxies can be different, the component that dominates in this effect is the disk.
-Because of this the bottom panel, where we show the bulge orientation of galaxies with bulge and disk, shows a smaller and noisier effect, since the bulge orientation is correlated with the disk orientation, but it is not necessarily the same.
+Analysing shear bias dependencies on orientation angles has not been a priority for weak lensing studies because galaxy samples are never selected based on galaxy ellipticities.
+However, galaxy orientation can be important when the alignment of galaxies with the PSF or pixel grid has an effect on the selection and shear bias of the sample.
+The shear bias dependences on orientation need to be well understood for a better shear bias calibration.
+For this reason, in Paper II we incorporate the orientation angle as input data for the machine learning algorithm to improve the characterization and calibration of shear bias.